 Outbound marketing does not appear to be the answer in that respect.
-Most buyers mastered the art of selective consumption and ignore disruptions such as cold calls, web ads, and email campaigns.
+Most buyers mastered selective consumption and ignored disruptions such as cold calls, web ads, and email campaigns.
 For maximum effect and opportunity, the buyer must be convinced to approach the data center, and gaining this trusted advisor status is often necessary to bring them in.

 Trusted Advisor Status

 People are an important part of B2B sales.
-While buyers certainly take brands and their public perception into account, they are also impressed by the consultant or salesperson they interact with.
-Those who use data center consulting to gain a trusted advisor status can have a significant impact in the early stages of the buyer journey, and turn that impact into a sale.
+While buyers certainly consider brands and their public perception, they are also impressed by the consultant or salesperson they interact with.
+Those who use data center consulting to gain a trusted advisor status can significantly impact the early stages of the buyer journey and turn that impact into a sale.